abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 Recall in hardware/combinational logic that we have [synchronous and asynchronous circuits and hardware such as flip flops and asynchronous latches](http://www.ee.surrey.ac.uk/Projects/CAL/seq-switching/synchronous_and_asynchronous_cir.htm).
 If you have hardware and/or Verilog experience, you'll think of "synchronous" as being related to clocks and duty cycles.
-As a hardware person, when I hear the word "synchronous" I think "on the next clock."
+As a hardware person, when I hear the word "synchronous" I think about what happens on the very next clock.
+So, think of synchronous as meaning, right away.

 **Other fun async things to consider**